 - Power output with real music

 The result?
 The GM-D9605 had spot-on imaging in my test setup as with my class A/B reference amps.
 No problems there!
-Left, center, right and more placement of the instruments was exactly spot-on.
+The left, center, and right placement of the instruments was exactly spot-on.

 Listening to everyday music like your favorite tracks on Spotify (or whatever music source you like!) is enjoyable and fun with the Pioneer.
 Music is crisp, clear, and can really jam hard when you crank the volume.
-Bass-heavy songs like Ne-Yo’s Miss Independent come through great and have excellent low-end bottom!
+Clear, well-recorded songs like Ne-Yo’s Miss Independent come through great and have an excellent low-end bass sound!

-Music quality was great, with crisp, dynamic highs and punchy bass.
-While there is a bit less detail than my original (and much bigger and less efficient) amps, that’s to be expected of a midrange class D amp.
+The music sound quality was great, with crisp, dynamic highs and punchy bass.
+While there is a tiny bit less detail than my original (and much less efficient) reference amplifiers, that’s to be expected of a midrange class D amp.

-It’s important to understand that unless you’re spending absolute top-dollar money for a higher-end amp like the JL Audio XD700/5v2 it’s a compromise that comes with an amp in this price range.
+It’s important to understand that unless you’re spending absolute top-dollar money for a higher-end amp like No products found. it’s a compromise that comes with an amp in this price range.

 I have to say, however, that unless you’re one of the pickiest audiophile listeners, you’ll enjoy it.
 It’s a very clear, musical amp that has a ton of power just waiting to perform.